rbrtsmith/rbrtsmith.github.io/_posts/2014-11-30-css-specificity-graph-generator.md

 [And here is what I came up with](http://codepen.io/rbrtsmith/full/oJHDl/)

-THe idea is for the graph to trend upwards, a graph with a lot of spikes is a clear sign of specificity issues within your codebase, there will always be some anomolies so don't try to aim for a perfectly flat line but, you should investigate all the spikes and troughs to see if they can be refactored.
+The idea is for the graph to trend upwards, a graph with a lot of spikes is a clear sign of specificity issues within your codebase, there will always be some anomolies so don't try to aim for a perfectly flat line but, you should investigate all the spikes and troughs to see if they can be refactored.
 The graph is a very crude representation and as such does not contain any units, it's more of an illustration than anything.